 Things you can’t control

 While in the first case you actually have control, there are many other situations in our lives where we are completely helpless.
 This type of worries include worrying about weather, war, stocks and currency exchange rates.
-I agree these can be hard to deal with, but the issue is your worrying won’t make things any better anyway.
-In fact, you might make things worse as the fears tend to grow in our minds and this can affect our health negatively.
+These can be hard to deal with, but the issue is your worrying won’t make things any better anyway.
+In fact, you may make things worse as the fears tend to grow in our minds and this can affect our health negatively.

 You will be relieved to know there are two possible solutions for this too.
 You can either